-Microsoft Excel offers the following types of the line graph:
+Excel offers different types of the line charts:

 Line – The basic 2-D line chart is shown above.
-If there is more than one column (data series) in your data set, each is plotted individually.
+If there is more than one column of value in your table, each is plotted individually.

-100% Stacked Line – This chart is similar to a stacked line chart, but the Y-axis shows percentages rather than absolute values.
-The top line will always represent a total of 100% and appear straight across the top of the graph.
+100% Stacked Line – This chart is just like the stacked line chart, but the only difference is that this Y-axis shows percentages rather than absolute values.
+The top line is the 100% line and runs across the top of the chart.
 This type is typically used to compare the contribution of each component to the whole over time.

-Line with Markers – The marked version of the line graph adds indicators at each data point.
+Line with Markers – The marked version of the 2-D line graph will contain pointers at each data point.

-3-D Line – It is similar to the basic line graph, but represented in a three-dimensional format.
+3-D Line – It is similar to the 2-D line chart, but represented in a three-dimensional format.

 Customizing a Line Chart/Graph

-In Excel, you can customize almost any element in a line chart.
+In Excel, you can customize almost every element in a line graph.
 Let’s take a look at some of the customization you can do to make it look better.

 Add Title to Line Chart in Excel

-The Chart title can be changed or formatted as per the user requirement for a better understanding of the graph.
+The Chart title can be edited and formatted as per the user requirement.

 When you insert a line chart, its default title is ‘Chart Title’.
 To change the title, click once on the default chart title to select it and click a second time to edit it.
 Delete the default text and type your title.